 Current Conditions Report.
 The current conditions report will detail existing conditions in the study area and include the results of a technical evaluation, regulatory code audit, and public outreach, including business, community, and school surveys.

 Action Plan.
-The action plan will outline strategies to address the concerns raised in the current conditions report, identify specific infrastructure improvements the County and WSDOT can undertake to improve conditions, and design visualizations that demonstrate how improvements can impact the study area.
+The action plan will outline strategies to address the concerns raised in the current conditions report, identify specific infrastructure improvements the County and WSDOT can undertake to improve conditions, and preliminary cost estimates and layouts for the community's priority actions.

 Final Project Report.
-The final project report will summarize the project and include preliminary planning estimates for priority infrastructure improvements identified in the action plan.
+The final project report will summarize the project and include next steps for Thurston County and WSDOT to pursue to keep the project moving forward.